Command line flags

 Unless disabled with

-reports its current version and cluster id to a central server operated by
+materialized reports some anonymous telemetry data to a central server operated

-materialize.com.
-If a newer version is available a warning will be logged.
+by materialize.com.
+If a newer version is available at startup a warning will be